Master of Nursing in Population Health: Nurse Leader

 Graduate Certificate Options

-If you are completing this track, you may take additional course work and apply for a graduate certificate in either Nursing Leadership or Nursing Education.
+If you are completing this track, you may take additional course work and apply for a graduate certificate in either Nursing Leadership, Nursing Education, or Public Health.
 Please contact the graduate program office for additional information.

 You may earn your MN degree via 2 pathways.
 Enter the MN program with a BSN degree, or choose the RN-MN pathway and enter the program as an RN with a bachelor’s degree in any field.
 Each pathway has a different application and admission process.
 Select your pathway below for additional application and admission information.